roerohan/Miscellaneous/README.md

 # Miscellaneous

-Random codes for future reference
+Code for Assignments and Other Random Code.

-    Warning:
+## Warning:

+Uncommented code, barely understandable variable names and poorly indented

-    Clone at your own risk.
-Bad Code!
+> Note: Clone at your own risk.